n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.facebooktrigger/index.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: Facebook trigger
+title: Facebook Trigger
-description: Documentation for the Facebook trigger node in n8n, a workflow automation platform.
-Includes details of operations and configuration, and links to examples and credentials information.
+description: Learn how to use the Facebook Trigger node in n8n.
+Follow technical documentation to integrate Facebook Trigger node into your workflows.
 contentType: integration
 priority: medium
 ---

-# Facebook trigger
+# Facebook Trigger node

 [Facebook](https://www.facebook.com/){:target=_blank .external-link} is a social networking site to connect and share with family and friends online.

-Use the Facebook trigger node to trigger a workflow when events occur in Facebook.
+Use the Facebook Trigger node to trigger a workflow when events occur in Facebook.

 /// note | Credentials
 You can find authentication information for this node [here](/integrations/builtin/credentials/facebookapp/).